AlexOrrDE/Final-Project/README.md

 # Marble - Data Engineering Project #
 Project link: https://github.com/RadGuav/Final-Project
+____
+This project encapsulates a series of applications which interact with AWS and database infrastructure, manipulating table data to fit the target schema, and loading it into a data warehouse.
+The aim of this project is to display proficiency and confidence in working with data pipelines and adjacent programmatic concepts.
+Infrastructure such as that provided here has the potential to play crucial roles in enhancing data accessibility and analytical capabilities, enabling more informed decision-making within organisations.

 For more information regarding the project specifications, please refer to the _project_spec.md_ file included in this repository.